aestream/aestream/docs/about.md

 And adding any peripheral is as simple as translating to or from AER.

 ## Related work
-We are not the first to work towards user-friendly neuromorphic libraries.
+We are not the first to work towards user-friendly neuromorphic device libraries.
-However, most of the libraries are developed from the vantage point of a hardware producer, single lab, or even lonely student who needs to solve a problem.
+However, most of the libraries are developed from the vantage point of a hardware producer, single lab, or even the occasional lonely student who needs to solve a problem.
 The figure below shows the current landscape (February 2023) of event-based libraries for cameras and AER files.
 While there are much great software out there, AEStream is, at the moment of writing, supporting more peripherals than other libraries.